This neural network could make animations in games a little less awkward

 “Since our method is data-driven, the character doesn’t simply play back a jump animation, it adjusts its movements continuously based on the height of the obstacle,” the researchers say in a video describing the new method.

 You couldn’t put this into a game as-is, of course, but it could be the start of a more intelligent method of blending and creating animations.
-That could mean less gruntwork for animators and more natural-looking movements for characters we play as.
-Now there’s just the question of how to do this for aliens, spiders, and other creatures that you don’t often find in a mocap studio.
+That could mean less grunt work for animators and more natural-looking movements for characters we play as.
+Now there’s just the question of how to do this for aliens, spiders and other creatures that you don’t often find in a mocap studio.

-Daniel Holden, Taku Komura, and Jun Saito (the latter of Method Studios) will be presenting their work at this year’s SIGGRAPH.
+Daniel Holden, Taku Komura and Jun Saito (the latter of Method Studios) will be presenting their work at this year’s SIGGRAPH.
 You can read more about it at Holden’s webpage.

 0